Welcome!

 What is the cap rate?

-It includes everything you spend to run the building but excludes significant capital expenditures or assessments to increase the property’s value or lifespan.
+It includes everything you spend to run the building, but excludes significant capital expenditures or assessments to increase the property’s value or lifespan.

 What is the rental yield?